iandunn/compassionate-comments/readme.txt

 == Frequently Asked Questions ==

-= ? =

-??

 = Is this plugin secure? =
 I've done my best to ensure that it is, but just in case I missed anything [I also offer a security bounty](https://hackerone.com/iandunn-projects/) for any vulnerabilities that can be found and privately disclosed in any of my plugins.

 == Screenshots ==

-1. The warning a commenter is shown when submitting a mean comment.
+1. The warning a comment author is shown when submitting a toxic comment.
-2. The settings in wp-admin.
+2. The wp-admin settings screen.

 == Changelog ==